ravindramanu/arduino/README.md

 Author: Ravindra, Manu

-This repository consists of personal projects of the author that were made using a text editor and makefiles for a novice the novice developer board arduino uno rev3.
+This repository consists of personal projects of the author that were made using a text editor and makefiles for a novice developer board arduino uno rev3.
 The uno uses an atmel processor ATMega328P.
 Apart from having a a few General Purpose IO, this board also supports PWM and UART.